LuxLuma/Left-4-fix/README.md

 l4d2_changelevel -> Creates a clean way to change maps, sm_map causes leaks and other spooky stuff causing server perf to be worse over time.
 Because l4d2's vscript system is the best!

-l4d2_changelevel_auto -> is not functing and will crash it's something i'm playing with to figure out with out needing a different native to change level.

 Left 4 Fix is a repo of stuff valve should fix for left 4 dead1/2 but have not, why this exists.